nasheomirro/prop-variants/README.md

 console.log(behavior); // undefined
 ```

 The `map` fn takes your variants and uses your props as a "map" to then spit out the correctly typed variant values.
-It also uses the default `"$$"` if a variant isn't present, and if `"$$"` is null, it spits out `undefined`.
+It also uses the default key in `"$$"` if a variant isn't present, and if `"$$"` is null, it spits out `undefined`.

 ### Not using the map function

 The map function is called at runtime and some people understandably will not like that.
 However, the map function isn't the primary focus of the package but instead it's its types.
 You shouldn't have any trouble manually mapping the variants, and the whole process should be type-safe:

 ```ts
 // imagine we got this from the consumer